 The seeds can be crushed and used as a dietary fiber to treat constipation.
-In fact, psyllium husks that are used in the fiber laxative Metamucil come from a plant, Plantago ovata, that is in the same plant family.
-Although it might be better to buy the commercial product due to the small size of the seeds from Plantago major.
+In fact, psyllium husks that are used in the fiber laxative Metamucil come from a plant within this species, Plantago ovata.
+Although it might be better to buy the commercial product than try to collect the seeds due to the small size of the seeds from Plantago major.

 For Oral Health

 The astringent and anti-inflammatory properties make it good for treating ulcers of the mouth and gum disease.
 It can reduce bleeding and inflammation in swollen gums.
 It has also been shown to be effective against the Herpes Simplex virus, which causes cold sores.
 The antimicrobial properties also help to control germs in the mouth.

 The mucilage contained within plantain is great for the home treatment of coughs, colds, sore throat, allergies, and even mild asthma.
 The anti-inflammatory properties help to decrease inflammation in the upper respiratory tract.
 Drink the tea up to 3 times a day to help combat a sore throat or cough due to irritation.
 Do the same to help relieve the cough from colds or flu.
 It helps decrease mucus secretions in the lungs, so it may even help with bronchitis or asthma symptoms.